English public school football games: Rugby football

 William Webb Ellis, a pupil at Rugby school, is said to have "showed a fine disregard for the rules of football, as played in his time" by picking up the ball and running to the opponents' goal in 1823.
 This act is popularly said to be the beginnings of Rugby football, but the evidence for this bold act does not stand up to close examination and most sports historians believe the story to be apocryphal.
-In older forms of football, handling the ball was allowed, or even compulsory; for example, the English writer William Hone, writing in 1825 or 1826, quotes the social commentator Sir Frederick Morton Eden, regarding "Foot-Ball", as played at Scone, Scotland:
+In older forms of football, handling the ball was allowed, or even compulsory; for example, the English writer William Hone, writing in 1825 or 1826, quotes the social commentator Sir Frederick Eden, 2nd Baronet, regarding "Foot-Ball", as played at Scone, Scotland:

 The game was this: he who at any time got the ball into his hands, run [sic] with it till overtaken by one of the opposite part; and then, if he could shake himself loose from those on the opposite side who seized him, he run on; if not, he threw the ball from him, unless it was wrested from him by the other party, but no person was allowed to kick it.

 In 1845, three boys at Rugby school, William Delafield Arnold, W. W. Shirley and Frederick Hutchins, were tasked with codifying the rules then being used at the school.
-This further assisted the spread of the Rugby game.

-During the early 19th century the Rugby school rules appear to have spread at least as far, perhaps further, than the other schools' games.
-For example, two clubs which claim to be the world's first and/or oldest football club, in the sense of one which is not part of a school or university, are both strongholds of rugby football: the Barnes Club, said to have been founded in 1839, and Guy's Hospital Football Club, reportedly founded in 1843.
-Neither date nor the variety of football played is well documented, but such claims nevertheless allude to the popularity of rugby before other modern codes emerged.

-The first inter-school match was played between Cheltenham College and Rugby school, surprisingly the victors being Cheltenham College, still a prolific rugby school.
+The match played between Scotland and England on 27 March 1871 was the world's first international rugby match.

-First played in 1864 the Clifton v Marlborough game lays claim to being the first inter-school Rugby fixture.
-The fixture continues today and the winning side is presented with the Governor's Cup.
-The Cup was once a polo trophy of the Governor of Jamaica.

-The great majority of public schools now play rugby football as a major sport.

-The first intercollegiate rugby football game took place in 1874 between Harvard University and McGill University.